 Following the success in 2019, a further six communities, Ngukurr, Numbulwar, Borroloola, Gunbalanya, Beswick and Barunga, were included in the program.
 The Learning on Country program is now being delivered across 15 Top End communities.

-The Learning on Country Program is funded by the National Indigenous Australian Agency and administered by the Northern Land Council.
+The Learning on Country Program is funded by the National Indigenous Australian Agency and administered by the Northern Land Council and works in partnership on program delivery with the Northern Territory Department of Education.

 Steering Committee Co-Chair